 Each submitted CIF is checked for completeness and data integrity.
 If incomplete it will be returned to the contact author for correction.
 Some of the specific data standards are summarized in §3, while full details of the required data items and the data-validation criteria are available via the online CIF help page (see §7).
 For papers failing to meet these criteria, a completed validation response form (VRF) giving reasons for the failure should be included in the CIF.
-If a VRF is present, the CIF and validation report are e-mailed to the Co-editor who will assess the validity of the explanation.
+The Coeditor will assess the validity of the explanation as part of the review process.

 The Co-editor is responsible for the review steps and future communications with the authors up to the acceptance stage.
 If nothing untoward is noted, the paper will be prepared for immediate electronic publication.
-If problems are perceived, the authors will be contacted directly and asked to rectify these before acceptance of the submission
+If problems are perceived, the authors will be contacted directly and asked to rectify these before acceptance of the submission.

-Failure to respond to a communication from either a Co-editor or the Chester editorial staff within one month (for minor revisions) or within two months (for major revisions) will result in the automatic withdrawal of the paper.
+Failure to respond to a communication from either a Co-editor or the Chester editorial staff within one month will result in the automatic withdrawal of the paper.
 If major revisions (i.e. revisions involving a complete new CIF) are made to the submission, the journal reserves the right to reset the date of receipt of the paper to the date of resubmission.